crossplane/docs/content/master/concepts/managed-resources.md

 a read-only resource, importing the external resources not originally created by Crossplane.
 This allows other managed resources to reference the read-only resource, for example, a shared database or network.
-Importing a resource as read-only is convenient since Crossplane will not attempt to take control and only identifier parameters are needed to be specified in the managed resource.
+Importing a resource as read-only is convenient since Crossplane wont attempt to take control and only identifier parameters are needed to be specified in the managed resource.

 {{< hint "tip" >}}